-If applicable, the applicant selects their program participant type in Online IESO.
+If applicable, the Applicant selects their program participant type in Online IESO.
 Table 2-6 describes the available program participant types.

 Туре Description Centralized Forecasting Provider An organization with wind and solar generation facilities (i.e., variable generators) connecting to the IESO-controlled grid , or connecting to a distribution system with an installed capacity of 5 MW or greater.
 These organizations must participate in the centralized forecasting program and be authorized as a Centralized Forecasting Provider.
 See Section 3.9: Variable Generation Facility Registration for more information.
 Embedded Generator An organization with embedded facilities (i.e., connected to a distribution system) that are not wind or solar generation.
 These organizations are not required to be market participants .
-Embedded Load An organization that participates with an embedded load facility that is not directly connected to the IESO-controlled grid , but is instead embedded within a distribution system .
+Embedded Load An organization that participates with an embedded load facility that is not directly connected to the IESO-controlled grid, but is instead embedded within a distribution system .
 These organizations are not required to be market participants .
 Embedded load is represented as an embedded load consumer .
 Embedded Electricity Storage Facility An organization with one or more embedded electricity storage facilities (i.e., connected to a distribution system).
 These organizations are not required to be market participants .
 Energy Performance Program An organization that participates in the Province-wide Energy Performance Conservation and Demand Management Program for Multi-Site Customers.
-Industrial Accelerator An organization that is eligible to participate in the Industrial Accelerator Program (IAP), which is designed to assist eligible transmission-connected companies to fast track capital investment in major energy.
-Program Non-Specific For organizations participating in an IESO program that is not listed in Online IESO.
-Smart Metering Cost Recovery An organization that has a financial settlement with respect to the smart metering charge.